HHS/simpler-grants-gov/documentation/milestones/individual_milestones/developer_tools.md

 - Number of days it takes to close a bug ticket
 - Percentage of code covered by unit tests
 - Percentage of code covered by integration tests
+- 1 quantitative code quality metric from our code quality scoring tool

 ### Destination for live updating metrics